ddvk/rmfakecloud/README.md

 open `http://localhost:3000` or wherever it was installed if no users exist, the first login creates a user

-# Resetting a user's password
+# Resetting a user's password or creating other users
+It is advisable to set the rmfakecloud's user to the user it is running under and set the sid bit (`chmod 4700 rmfakecloud`)
-`DATADIR=dirwherethedatais rmfakecloud setuser -u username -p newpassword`
+also make sure the user has write permissions for the `data` directory `DATADIR=dirwherethedatais rmfakecloud setuser -u username -p newpassword`

 ## Caveats
 make sure to set the DATADIR env
-Execute it  in the context of user under witch the service is running, otherwis
+Execute it in the context of user under witch the service is running, otherwise the profile will have the wrong user/permissions

 # Handwriting Recognition
 In order to get hwr running with myScript register for a developer account and set the env variables: